sureliyajd/jd-laraworld/backend/AUTHENTICATION_SETUP.md

 # Backend Authentication Setup

-This document provides a complete guide for setting up the Laravel backend authentication system to work with the frontend OAuth2 PKCE implementation.
+This document provides a complete guide for setting up the Laravel backend authentication system to work with the frontend Laravel Passport OAuth2 implementation.

 ## Quick Setup